Jayant1Varma/Distributed-chat-app/README.md

 ## Project goal:
 This project aims to design and implement a distributed chat application that supports multi-client and real-time communication.
 The chat application will be built using a distributed architecture and deployed on Kubernetes to ensure reliable and efficient communication between clients, high scalability, and fault tolerance.
 The application will provide a web user interface for users to send and receive messages.

+## Note:
 Kindly note that this project was made for the Lassonde course, EECS 4222: Distributed systems

+The docker images excellent, the docker-compose.yaml is also excellent for user testing.
+However,note that the chatapp.yaml file for use with kubernetes is unable to pull the redis images.
+I don't have access to the virtual machines anymore as they were provided by the course, I will see if I can debug this very trivial problem someway.
+Otherwise, the project is perfect.

+Project grade: 79%
+Only 6 people including me, out of 20 in the course were able to do this project

 ## Prerequisites
 The following prerequisites must be met to successfully complete this project.